badpx/IndexedBitmap/README.md

 public class IndexBitmapFactory {
     public static Bitmap createBitmap(byte[] pixels, int[] colorTable, int width, int height);
     public static Bitmap createBitmap(byte[] pixels, int[] colorTable, int offset, int stride, int width, int height);

     /**
      * Create a 8-bits indexed bitmap.
-     * @param pixels Array of Color Index used to initialize the pixels.
+     * @param pixels Array of Color Index used to initialize the pixels.This array must be at least as large as width * height.
-     * @param colorTable Array of Colors (pre-multiplied 32-bit colors) used by 8-bit bitmaps,
+     * @param colorTable Array of Colors (non-premultiplied 32-bit ARGB colors) used by 8-bit bitmaps,
-     *                   where the bitmap bytes are interpreted as indices into the colorTable(array length must be <= 256).
+     *                   where the bitmap bytes are interpreted as indices into the colorTable.
      * @param offset Number of values to skip before the first pixel in the array of pixels.
      * @param stride Number of pixels in the array between rows (must be >= width).
      * @param width The width of the bitmap.
      * @param height The height of the bitmap.
-     * @param mutable True if the resulting bitmap should be mutable (i.e. its pixels can be modified) */ public static Bitmap createBitmap(byte[] pixels, int[] colorTable, int offset, int stride, int width, int height, boolean mutable);
+     * @param mutable True if the resulting bitmap should be mutable (i.e. its pixels can be modified) */
+    public static Bitmap createBitmap(byte[] pixels, int[] colorTable, int offset, int stride, int width, int height, boolean mutable);
 }
 ```